nimaaghobadi/Neuroscientific-Foundations-of-Creativity-Ideation-and-Problem-Solving/README.md

 ---

 ## Usage
-This repository serves as a reference for researchers, educators, and practitioners in neuroscience, cognitive psychology, and related fields.
+This repository is a reference for researchers, educators, and practitioners in neuroscience, cognitive psychology, and related fields.
 The resources provided here are intended to support research, academic citations, and practical applications for cognitive enhancement.

 ---